You are located in service: Multifactor Authentication (MFA)

 By clicking on Register, you leave the Token Manager and must now confirm the token.

-You can either carry out the verification with a Credential Manager or do this in the browser on your end device.
-How you proceed is up to you, but may vary depending on the end device.
+You can either carry out the verification with a Credential Manager or do it in the browser on your end device.
+How you proceed is up to you, but options may vary depending on the end device.

 The following instructions provide examples of verification: